 What’s the average insurance cost for a Mini?

-The average insurance cost of a Mini varies depending on the model you choose, your location, your driving history and many other factors.
-But expect to pay a higher premium for one of Mini’s more stylish and luxurious models.
+However, the cost of insurance for a Mini varies depending on the model you choose, your location, your driving history and many other factors.
+You may expect to pay a higher premium for one of Mini’s more stylish and luxurious models.

 Using a specific profile, we ran quotes to find the average insurance cost of a Mini One, one of the UK’s most popular models, and found it to be £715 a year or £65 a month.
 This is for fully comprehensive cover and no optional extras.
 Your actual cost could be more or less depending on the model you choose, your age, driving record and location, the number of miles you drive in a year as well as other factors.